-The top of Banda Neira’s dormant airstrip is where we realised how the middle of nowhere actually felt.
-It was akin to being in a bubble: here on one of Indonesia’s most inaccessible outposts life moved a half-pace out of sync with everywhere else.
+The top of Banda Neira’s dormant airstrip can pinpoint how the middle of nowhere actually feels.
+It is akin to being in a bubble: here on one of Indonesia’s most inaccessible outposts life moves a half-pace out of sync with everywhere else.

 Behind us loomed the island’s iconic volcano, Gunung Api.
 Across a small stretch of sea lay scimitar-shaped Banda Run.
 All around us the usual tropes of tropical island life – snatches of the rainforest, a smattering of fishing boats gliding across a shimmering sea – were in evidence.
 The nearest port in Ambon was eight hours away.
 All flights were cancelled for the foreseeable future.